amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-We can generate the absolute path, if we only have a relative path.
+We can generate the absolute path, if we're starting only with the relative path.
 ~~~
 relpath = os.path.relpath(video_dir)
 os.path.abspath(relpath)